|1930 - meetup|

-Each glass block will be illuminated by a single RGB LED node; 23 nodes shall be chained together with possibility of individual control.
+Each glass block is illuminated by a single RGB LED node; 23 nodes are chained together with possibility of individual control.

 Each node consists of three LEDs (R, G, B) with sufficient luminiscence.
 Each LED is hooked to PWM-capable control for smooth brightness control.
 The node needs to hold the LEDs in stable position and direct most of the light at the glass block, also dispersing it evenly.

 The node chain needs to be hooked up to a microcontroller.
 The LEDs might require non-trivial current, so intermediate transistors are required.
 We need to PWM-control 23*3 = 69 individual outputs.

 The microcontroller is connected to a computer (e.g. sargon) and simple control software.